rahulraut11/smart-product-price-tracker/README.md

 # Assignment 2 — Path Traversal Vulnerability Demonstration

+Group No - 16
+Problem No - 5 ( Path Traversal )

 ## Project Overview

 This project is a simple **File Viewer** web application built with Node.js and Express.
 It allows users to browse and read text documents stored on the server.
 The application deliberately contains a **Path Traversal** vulnerability to demonstrate how this class of security flaw works in real-world web applications.